AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-12-27-microexpress-nio2.md

 ## Summary

 That's it for now.
-On top of Swift NIO
+On top of SwiftNIO 2
 we built an asynchronous micro-framework featuring middleware, routing, JSON and CORS support in about **350 lines of code**.